Seagate/management-controller-api-client-samples/docs/mc-help/README.md

                         Specify the encoding type: 1 for base64, 2 for sha256, 3 for base64+sha256 (default: 1)
 ```

-* Introduction

-It provides six classes out of which three of them for XML API login
-and remaining three are for REST API login.
-LoginFactory is fully documented.

 ### [loginFactory.py](./loginFactory.py)

 loginFactory provides classes for login procedure for XML API and REST API in python.

-* Introduction
+- Introduction

 LoginFactory provides six classes out of which three of them for XML API login
 and remaining three are for REST API login.
 LoginFactory is fully documented.

 It consumes these classes

 1. class Base64Login - A class to perform login operation using Base64 encoding for XML API
 2. class SHA256Login - A class to perform login operation using SHA256 encoding for XML API
 3. class Base64SHA256Login - A class to perform login operation using Base64+SHA256 encoding for XML API